 How the Character May Prepare for This Goal:

-- Pay attention to sensory details (sounds, smells, movement, etc.) to determine where one is being taken to find one’s way out
+- Paying attention to sensory details (sounds, smells, movement, etc.) when they’re being taken away to help pinpoint their location

-- Clock the movements of guards to determine the best time to try and escape
+- Clocking the movements of guards to determine the best time to escape

-- Study the area to look for possible access points
+- Studying the area for possible access points

 Possible Sacrifices or Costs Associated With This Goal: